vic-95/st558_project01_covid19api/README.md

 In summary, I wrote functions to 6 endpoints of the covid19 api and demonstrated connecting and summarizing data from a couple of endpoints.
-We learned that population data would help this data set a lot.
+We learned that the US, India and Brazil have the most cases, but that without population data, we can’t really tell whether this is due to population or pervasiveness.
+Population data would help this data set a lot.